Mohd-Arbaz-Bes/twitter-clone/README.md

 ## 🎯 Purpose

-This project was built for practice and learning modern frontend development using React and Tailwind CSS.
+This project was built for practice and learning modern frontend development using Tailwind CSS.

 ## 📌 Author

 Mohd Arbaz Bes

-## 📄 License

-This project is open source and available under the MIT License.